 Q1: Can I lose weight by just drinking protein shakes and skipping meals?

-Protein shakes can replace meals occasionally, but relying on them long term is neither healthy nor sustainable.
-Whole foods provide fiber, vitamins, minerals, and phytonutrients that protein powders lack.
-For best results, eat 2–3 solid meals daily and use shakes to fill gaps or post-workout.
-Shake-only diets often lead to muscle loss, slowed metabolism, and rebound weight gain.
+Protein shakes can occasionally replace a meal, but relying on them long term is neither healthy nor sustainable.
+Whole foods provide fiber, vitamins, minerals, and phytonutrients that protein powders cannot replicate.
+For best results, eat two to three solid meals daily and use shakes to fill protein gaps or as a post-workout option.
+Shake-only diets often lead to muscle loss, a slowed metabolism, and eventual rebound weight gain.

 Q2: How much protein powder should I take daily for fat loss in Pakistan?